KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 The following standard machine learning classifiers are applied to the dataset (obtained from the FallDataSet by feature extraction, see section 'Data Preprocessing'): Decision Tree, K-Nearest Neighbors, Random Forest and Support Vector Machine.
 These classifiers are described as promising candidates in [2].

-Then by using the raw sensor data in contrast to the feature extracted data, a LSTM recurrent neural network is applied to the raw FallDataSet following [4].
+By using the raw sensor data in contrast to the feature extracted data, a LSTM Recurrent Neural Network is applied to the raw FallDataSet following [4].

 The classifiers having the highest accuracies will be taken as solutions to the problem.

 ### Benchmark

 As can be seen in the accompanying jupyter notebook `DetectingFalls.ipynb`, a principal component analysis shows, that 98% variance in the data obtained by feature extraction (see section 'Data Preprocessing') is explained by the first principal component.
 Furthermore the first principal component points mainly (0.9974) in the direction of the feature `Acc_Z_var`, which is the variance of the acceleration in the z direction.
 So a classifier fitted to a training dataset consisting solely of the feature `Acc_Z_var` should have enough information to distinguish falls from activities of daily living.
-A Gaussian Naive Bayes (GaussianNB) classifier fitted to this training set yields an accuracy of 67% on the testing set, which is better than 56% accuracy for a classifier which classifies every action as a fall and better than 44% accuracy for a classifier which classifies every action as an activity of daily living.
-So the GaussianNB classifier will be the benchmark model.
+A Gaussian Naive Bayes classifier fitted to this training set yields an accuracy of 67% on the testing set, which is better than 56% accuracy for a classifier which classifies every action as a fall and better than 44% accuracy for a classifier which classifies every action as an activity of daily living.
+So the Gaussian Naive Bayes classifier will be the benchmark model.

 ## III.
 Methodology